 The term biodiversity is a reference to the amazing variety of life that is found on this planet.
 The reference includes everything from individual species of plants, animals, insects, and microbes, to entire, collective ecosystems.
 Habitat destruction, on the other hand, is the term that refers to the unfortunate process that renders a natural habitat incapable of supporting its natural species.
 In this way, habitat destruction is forever tied to a loss of biodiversity.

-“Terrestrial biodiversity is usually greater in the warm climate near the equator, and tropical rainforests are a notable hotspot for their biodiversity.“
+“Biodiversity is usually greater in the warm climate near the equator, and tropical rainforests and coral reefs are notable hotspots for biodiversity.“

 The first notable hotspot, tropical rainforests, are falling victim to deforestation at an alarming rate.
 Deforestation occurs when large strands of forest are cut down to be used as construction materials, or to make room for industries, crops, or animals to graze.
 This loss of forestation is occurring all over the world.
 Terrestrial biodiversity is usually greater in the warm climate near the equator, and tropical rainforests are a notable hotspot for their biodiversity.
 While tropical forest ecosystems cover less than 10 percent of earth’s surface, estimates vary widely on how many species they provide habitat for.
 Scientists estimate that rainforests contain anywhere from 60 to 90 percent of the world’s species, with estimates ranging widely, depending on your source, from 3 to 50 million species!
 The truth is that no one knows for sure how many species of they contain because there are so many species of plants, animals, and insects that haven’t been discovered yet!
 With an area the size of a football field disappearing every day, the rainforests are in urgent need of protection.